andrew-hamlin-sp/jira_reporting_scripts/README.md

   --encoding ENC        Specify an output encoding.
 In Python 2.x, only
                         default ASCII is supported.
   --delimiter CHAR      Specify a CSV delimiter [default: comma].
 For bash
-                        support escape the character with $, such as $"\t" -d                    Debug level
+                        support escape the character with $, such as $'\t' -d                    Debug level

 Available commands: